nifty-lil-tricks/testing/plugin_postgresql/README.md

 | Node.JS `v18`    | :white_check_mark: | TypeScript v5+ for typings |
 | Node.JS `v20`    | :white_check_mark: | TypeScript v5+ for typings |
 | Web Browsers     | :x:                | Coming soon                |

+**Note:** due to limitations in GitHub Actions, some of the above features are not able to be automatically tested on the following platforms.
+However, they are still supported and will be tested locally before release:

+- Windows
+- MacOS

 ## Useful links